Resources

 Anki

 Anki allows its users to export and share flashcard decks they make.
 There are many pre-made shared decks for you to use to get started here.
+There is also a great collection of decks by Xefjord.
 If you’re a complete beginner, find a deck with words ordered by frequency.
 The best decks also have example sentences.
 Feel free to download multiple and try them out.

 Settings